 In Massachusetts, when you hear someone say that they are legally separated it generally may mean that they have filed for a divorce and are living separately based upon the provisions of a Temporary Order of the Court.

 What Is Involved in the Legal Separation Process?

 Although couples can always agree to separate, this still opens the door for disagreements and issues, especially those related to financial support.
 Because of this, a court action can protect you.

 When filing for divorce in Essex County, the court will also include orders related to:

 - Property Division: During a separation, it’s common for couples to separate and live in separate homes.
-A court will need to determine who has claim to the main property along with division of assets and debts accrued from living separately.
+A court will need to determine who has a claim to the main property along with the division of assets and debts accrued from living separately.